-Objective: This emphasis is designed for the person interested in working with the theory and methods of psychology within the business and/or industrial field.
+This emphasis is designed for the person interested in working with the theory and methods of psychology within the business and/or industrial field.
 This course of study is appropriate for students interested in management, human resources and other integrated fields.
 The student will complete the following in addition to the core courses:

 - PY 125 Psychology for Life (2)

 - PY 376 Adult Psychology (2)

-- PY 461 Psychological Testing with Laboratory (4)
+- PY 461 Psychological Testing (3)

-- PY 472 Group Theory and Processes (4)
+- PY 472 Group Theory and Processes (3)

+- PY 472L Group Theory and Processes (1)

 - PY 497 Research (1)

-Nine credits in Communication (9)
+Eight credits in Communication (8)